-Our findings further add to an emerging literature that shows that some people are willing to make trade-offs between established democratic norms and partisan self-interest \citep{svolik2018polarization, svolik2019polarization, graham2019democracy, nyhan2020will}.
-Our results show that participants that have the strongest policy views react most to the information that targeted political advertising benefits their party.
-This is in line with previous findings that people are willing to accept harm to democratic principles if it benefits their policy goals.
-In our case, attitudes towards the regulation of targeted political advertising are partially driven by the desire to set rules that benefit people's preferred party even if they view targeted political advertising as harmful to societal norms.
+Our findings further add to an emerging body of literature that shows that some people are willing to make trade-offs between established democratic norms and partisan self-interest \citep{svolik2018polarization, svolik2019polarization, graham2019democracy, nyhan2020will}.
+According to our results, participants holding the strongest policy views have the greatest reaction to the information that targeted political advertising benefits their party.
+This finding accords with previous findings that people are willing to accept the undermining of democratic principles if it benefits their policy goals.
+In our case, people’s attitudes towards the regulation of targeted political advertising are partially driven by the desire to set rules that benefit people's preferred party, even if they view targeted political advertising as harmful to societal norms.
 This behavior might be perceived as a threat to perceptions of the fairness of elections, which could then undermine peoples' support for a electoral system that relies on a shared understanding of democratic norms \citep{sunshine2003role, welzel2007mass, birch2010perceptions, doherty2012ends, levitsky2018democracies, douglas2013procedural}.
-We show that the rise of new technologies could potentially contribute to perceptions of "democratic backsliding" \citep{svolik2018polarization} as people might be willing to use the newly-required rules for new technologies to pursue partisan self-interest.
+We show that the rise of new technologies could potentially contribute to perceptions of "democratic backsliding" \citep{svolik2018polarization}, as people might be willing to use the newly-required rules for new technologies to pursue partisan self-interest.

-We further show that beliefs about the impact that new technologies have on the electoral process are crucial in our understanding of public attitudes towards them.
-This finding contributes to a wider literature that investigates how potentially wrong beliefs that people hold drive their behavior \citep{malmendier2016learning, goldfayn2019expectation, lergetporer2018information, roth2019expectations, coibion2020inflation}.
+We further show that beliefs about the impact that new technologies have on the electoral process are crucial to our understanding of public attitudes towards them.
+This finding contributes to a wider body of literature that investigates how potentially erroneous beliefs that people hold drive their behavior \citep{malmendier2016learning, goldfayn2019expectation, lergetporer2018information, roth2019expectations, coibion2020inflation}.

-This work reveals that it is difficult to understand public preferences for certain policy measures without understanding the beliefs that people hold about key variables that are affected by these policies.
-Preferences for regulation of targeted political advertising are currently partially driven by third-person perceptions, leading to biased beliefs about their effect.
-That could lead to potentially sub-optimal policy decisions as politicians might follow public preferences that are driven by biased beliefs.
-Our finding reveals the necessity to provide truthful information about the effect of targeted political advertising to the public.
-We show that support for stricter regulation among Republicans would be significantly lower if they were correctly informed about the effect that it had on the 2016 Presidential election because they underestimate the positive effect that targeted political advertising might have on their own party.
+This study reveals that it is difficult to understand public preferences for certain policy measures without understanding the beliefs that people hold about key variables that are affected by these policies.
+Preferences for regulation of targeted political advertising are currently driven in part by third-person perceptions, leading to biased beliefs about their effect.
+This situation could lead to potentially sub-optimal policy decisions, as politicians might follow public preferences that are driven by biased beliefs.
+Our findings underscore the necessity of providing the public with truthful information about the effect of targeted political advertising.
+We show that support for stricter regulation among Republicans would be significantly lower if they were correctly informed about the effect that it had on the 2016 Presidential election, because they underestimate the positive effect that targeted political advertising might have had or will have on their own party.